-It’s best to exclude questions and comments about compensation, working conditions and employee benefits at this stage.
-Your inquiries should focus on what the future holds for the position, division or product range, ways in which you’ll be able to contribute to the company’s success, and highlighting similarities with your previous activities.
+It’s best to exclude questions and comments about compensation, working conditions, and employee benefits at this stage.
+Your inquiries should focus on what the future holds for the position, division, or product range, how you’ll contribute to the company’s success, and highlighting similarities with your previous activities.

 Some of the larger career fairs are geared towards pre-registration.
-This typically requires submitting a resume or a summary of your skills, which gives potential employers the chance to pre-screen applicants.
+This typically requires submitting a resume or a summary of your skills, allowing potential employers to pre-screen applicants.
 This may not make much of a difference to whether you get noticed or not, but a company looking to hire a veteran is likely to be receptive to someone who takes the initiative to benefit from this step.

 Attending the right job fairs requires veterans to develop a plan of action, which includes identifying the industries to which their skills are best suited, researching companies that offer appropriate positions, and then determining when those employers participate in job fairs.
-When you’re in possession of that information, make the effort to register for the fair, prepare yourself to attend fully equipped, and do additional research in the runup to the event.
+When you have that information, make an effort to register for the fair, prepare yourself to attend fully equipped, and do additional research in the run-up to the event.

-Visit our job board regularly to identify companies looking for employees that might hire a veteran, and follow our blog and social media profiles to get news of job fairs in your area.
+Visit our job board regularly to identify companies looking for employees who might hire a veteran.
+Follow our blog and social media profiles to get news of job fairs in your area.